resolutionlife/terraform-provider-looker/docs/resources/saml_config.md

 This resource updates the SAML config in a looker instance.

-~> **Note:** There can only be one `looker_saml_config` resource per instance.
+~>There can only be one `looker_saml_config` resource per instance.
 This resource is built asynchronously, meaning the resource may still be being created/updated after the `terraform apply` is successful.
 This delay in creation leads to the `terraform state` being out of date.
 The terraform state will be updated on the next `terraform plan` or can be refreshed using `terraform plan --refresh-only`.

 ## Example Usage